-After spending weeks collecting data from solar panels, the data can determine whether the clouds are the primary variable affecting the way the solar panels produce power.
+(Collecting cloud data from our courtyard with Ipad) While testing how solar irradiance affects clouds, a pyranometer and the GLOBE app were used to configure our data.
+After doing online research and experimental tests, it's come to the conclusion that clouds affect solar output quite some, although some other factors, such as the angle of the sun off the horizon must be taken into account as well.
+After doing research and collecting around 20 complete data analyses, It has been figured out how much clouds impact the solar panels and amount of power produced.
+The more opaque clouds in the sky will make the power produced much lower.
+On a bright and sunny day, solar output would typically be about 1000w; however, on a gloomy day, the lowest recorded was an output of 25w.
+After every data collection, notes were wrote down about all the information gathered that day-the time stamps, extra information, etc-onto a google document and we were able to take all of that data and turn it into the graphs you see on our poster here.
+Overall we were able to conclude cloud cover has a correlation of about 0.4, but sun angle has a correlation of about 0.7.
+After spending weeks of collecting data from solar panels, the data can determine whether the clouds are the primary variable affecting the way the solar panels produced power.
 Our Globe app collected data from clouds, got our solar irradiance from a pyranometer, and got power produced from our website.
 All of our data was taken, analyzed, and transferred into graphs to compare their qualities.
-After an initial observation of the data, we realized that clouds do affect how much power a solar panel produces, and it proves our hypothesis to be correct.
-However, after further consideration, we found out there must be another variable affecting it as well-the angle of the sun.
-After further consideration, it proved to be affecting the solar panels more than cloud cover was.
-So to determine only cloud cover's true effect on the energy produced, you have to either isolate the variables or keep sun angle consistent.
-Doing this research can help anyone with solar panels predict when less power will be produced due to the sky being covered in clouds, but can also help determine how much of an angle their solar panels need to be set at to reap the benefits for their full potential.
+After an initial observation of the data we realized that clouds do affect how much power a solar panel produces and it proves our hypothesis to be correct.
+Although, after further consideration we found out there must be another variable affecting it as well-the angle of the sun.
+Which after further consideration, proved to be affecting the solar panels more than cloud cover was.
+So to determine only cloud covers true effect on the energy produced you have to either isolate of the variables or keep sun angle consistent.
+Doing this research can help anyone with solar panels predict when less power will be produced due to the sky being covered in clouds, but also can help determine how much of an angle their solar panels need to be set at to reap the benefits for their full potential.
+Y TPS ROUD SCHOOLS Abstract Results Conclusion Acknowledgments Environmental & Alternative Energy Teacher and Mentor - Laura Kubiak Environmental & Alternative Energy Teacher and Mentor - Ted Richardson UToledo Team - Grant Wilson English Teacher - Timothy Best Mathematics Teacher - Kristine Kania NASA Scientist - Geoff Bland